 We gathered at a meeting point at 9 am in Florence and took a private bus to the first winery.
-The great benefits of booking with Chianti Wine Tour is that small groups are guaranteed.
+Chianti Wine Tour guarantees smaller groups to allow a better experience.
 Our group only had a total of 6 individuals, the perfect number.

 Chianti Wine Tour also offers other activities including horseback riding and cooking classes.
-A couple we were doing the tour with actually participated in the cooking class and could not stop raving about it.
-Perhaps next time!
+I have heard wonderful reviews about their cooking classes; perhaps next time!

 Next up: Antica Moka